Due to COVID-19 we are not allowing any visitors at this time.

 We post photos almost daily on our Facebook page, Birchwood Goldens, and several random video each week.

 *NOTE* We do reserve the right to cancel in person puppy pick appointments at any time should there be an outbreak of any contagious diseases in our area (such as parvo, kennel cough, canine influenza, etc.) that could potentially be brought on to our property and put our dogs and/or puppies at risk.
 If that was to happen, we would put plan B into place and do puppy picking via live video.
 There are just some things we are not willing to risk.

 Do you ship your puppies?

-We also offer in person delivery of your precious cargo, which is what we would prefer over shipping them as cargo by themselves.
+We do not ship our puppies as cargo.
+However, we do offer flight nanny services to deliver your precious cargo directly to you in person.
 This includes Jenny or Pat personally traveling in cabin with your puppy in a travel crate under the seat in front of us.
 We will fly on a commercial airliner to your designated airport, meet you in person and do the hand off at the airport.
 The cost for this service will be quoted on a case by case basis.

 What do you do with the puppies during their first 8 weeks with you?

 From the minute our puppies are born at Birchwood Goldens, they are individually cuddled by us several times a day to get them used to being handled and spending time away from their littermates.
 Our goal is to provide our puppies with the best start possible, which means providing you with a well socialized puppy in the end!
 We introduce them to numerous sounds, volumes, textures, animals, stimulation and experiences.
 Every interaction we have with them is a positive experience for them and never done to the point of making it stressful, and always ends with a ton of love.